What Types of Students Are We Looking for?

 International students may apply for any of the undergraduate programs.
 Those already studying on a F-1 visa at another U.S. institution may apply at any time throughout the admissions cycle and will be reviewed for admission and scholarship awards as part of the general application cycle.

-Applicants coming from outside of the U.S. without a current student visa, must complete the program a J-1 student visa holder through George Mason University.
-Any student needing to obtain a J-1 visa through GMU must apply by the appropriate international student deadline.
+Applicants coming from outside of the U.S. without a current student visa must complete the program as a J-1 intern visa holder sponsored by the Council on International Educational Exchange (CIEE).
+Any student needing to obtain a J-1 visa must apply by the appropriate international student deadline.

 International students should complete the normal application procedure outlined above.
 The only additional requirement is the proof of English proficiency.
 It is preferred that students submit scores from one of the following tests.
 A phone interview may be conducted for applicants who have not taken one.